Regulations and procedures

 - The chair of a committee shall chair meetings of that committee and shall sign at each meeting the minutes of the previous meeting as being a true and accurate record of that meeting's business.

-- The chair of a committee will provide assistance and counsel to the Headmaster and Business Manager about matters related to the jurisdiction of that committee as requested from time to time.
+- The chair of a committee will provide assistance and counsel to the Headmaster and Chief Operating Officer about matters related to the jurisdiction of that committee as requested from time to time.

 - The chair of a committee will formally table the minutes of the last meeting of that committee at the next scheduled meeting of the Board and any recommendations made to the Board by that committee.

-- The Business Manager is responsible to the Board through the Headmaster for the financial operation of the School and the implementation of financial management policy.
-The Business Manager is also responsible to the Board through the Headmaster for the supervision of all agenda and minutes procedures associated with the conduct of business before the Board and its committees.
+- The Chief Operating Officer is responsible to the Board through the Headmaster for the financial operation of the School and the implementation of financial management policy.
+The Chief Operating Officer is also responsible to the Board through the Headmaster for the supervision of all agenda and minutes procedures associated with the conduct of business before the Board and its committees.

 5 Conflict of interest